thiago-a-souza/MongoDB/08-Replication.md

 ## Configuring a Replica Set

+Configuring a *replica set* requires running the MongoDB daemon, *mongod*, on replication hosts.
+That should include the replica set name, the path where the instance stores the data, and the port it listens to requests.

+After starting the daemons, the *replica sets* should be initiated.
+If all members have no data, the *rs.initiate* command can be executed on any node.
+Otherwise it must be executed on the instance that already has an initial data and the other members must be empty.
+After initiating the *replica set*, their members can be verified using the *rs.status* command, and it displays information about each instance from the perspective of the current member.
+It's also possible to verify if the current member is master using the command *db.isMaster()*.
+Once the *replica set* is configured, it's also possible to add or remove members using the commands *rs.add* and *rs.remove*.
+In addition to that, it's possible to overwrite all configurations using the command *rs.reconfig*.

+Creating a *replica set* with 5 members:

 ```
 $ mongod --replSet moonlight --dbpath /node1   --port 28001
 $ mongod --replSet moonlight --dbpath /node2   --port 28002
 $ mongod --replSet moonlight --dbpath /arbiter --port 28003
 $ mongod --replSet moonlight --dbpath /hidden  --port 28004
 $ mongod --replSet moonlight --dbpath /delayed --port 28005

 $ mongo --port 28001
 > cfg = {